dknight/whoopee/2024-01-05 lua-cheatsheet.md

 ### Assertion

-If the assertion function `assert()` receives a boolean value that is false, then the program will be stopped with an error.
-If true, the program will run normally.
+If the assertion function `assert()` receives a boolean falsy expression, then the program will be stopped with an error.
+If the expression is truth, the program will continue to execute normally.

 ```lua
 print('Program started')